testground/docs/getting-started.md

----
-description: 'How to install Testground, and run your first test plan'
----

 # Getting started

+_How to install Testground, and run your first test plan_

 ## Installing Testground